 Every time, I think.
 This happens every dang time.

 It’s so interesting to me, this connection between everything.
-Within days- hours, really- of Lane being back home, my body waves the white flag, knows that it’s finally safe to do so.
+Within days- hours, really- of the end of a deployment, my body waves the white flag, knows that it’s finally safe to do so.

 My body remembers the phone calls we got with the devastating news, my body remembers the nights I spent awake with a scared and sad kid, my body remembers the trauma and the worry and the loneliness and how I kept going, had to keep going still.